 School has appointed staff who are responsible for the safety of all technologies that may be encountered in school which allow access to content and communications that could raise issues or pose risks to pupil's well-being and safety.
 Parents and pupils, where appropriate, and all staff are asked to sign an e-safety agreement, the key elements of which are attached to this booklet, especially with regard to social networking and parental and pupil contact with staff.
-We encourage our children/young people to use iPads as an integral feature of their learning whilst, within the written agreements, we have permission to screen what is stored to ensure that all aspects of safety are sustained.
+We encourage our children/young people to use MP3 players, iPods, iPads, Nintendo DS etc. as an integral feature of their learning whilst, within the written agreements, we have permission to screen what is stored to ensure that all aspects of safety are sustained.